Public health is a convenient pretext for extending authoritarian controls.

 - Contact tracing 2

-Russia’s financial response was slightly above the median; its debt support was strong, but its stimulus was small, and it had very little income support.
+Russia’s financial response was significantly below the median; its debt support was strong, but its stimulus was small, and it had very little income support.

 - Financial stimulus as share of GDP 3.4%